 Many miners from all over the world compete with each other to create and validate a block since each time a miner tries a block, new tokens from Ether (ETH) are generated and given to that miner.
 The miners are the backbone of the Ethereum network, as they confirm and validate transactions and any other operation within the network and generate new tokens of the network's currency.

 What Can Ethereum Be Used for?

-Decentralized applications have the potential to change the relationship between companies and their audiences completely.
+Decentralised applications have the potential to change the relationship between companies and their audiences completely.
 At present, there are many services that charge commissions for the mere fact of providing a custody service and a platform for users to exchange goods and services.
 On the other hand, the Ethereum Blockchain can allow customers to trace the origins of the product they are buying, while the implementation of intelligent contracts can guarantee a safe and fast exchange for both parties without any intermediary.

 Basically, the Blockchain of Ethereum is able to bring its basic principles (trust, transparency, security and efficiency) to any service, business or industry.

 Ethereum can also be used to create Decentralised Autonomous Organisations (DAOs), which operate in a completely transparent manner and independently of any intervention, without a leader as such.
 The DAOs are executed by programming code and a collection of smart contracts written in the blockchain.
 It's designed to eliminate the need for a person or a group of people to fully and centrally control an organisation.